texas-robocamp/texas-robocamp.github.io/tutorials/programming/objects.md

 Look at the first line in main.
 We've created a `BankAccount` object called `alisonBankAccount`, and it has been initialized using the default constructor.

+## Dots

-We use dot notation to access and set the public variables of an object, as seen in the remaining lines in `main`.
+We use the dot to access and set the public variables of an object, as seen in the remaining lines in `main` above.

 In dot notation, we access member variables by first writing the name of the object (e.g., `alisonBankAccount`), then a dot, and then the name of the field we want (e.g., `accountNumber`).

+## Multiple Objects

-From here, we see that we can create multiple different `BankAccounts` and populate them all with different balances and information.
+We can create multiple different `BankAccounts` and populate them all with different balances and information.

 For example, let's say that in addition to Alison's bank account, we'll make an account for Bob Bobson.

 Here's the same code as above, but now we've added a second instance of the `BankAccount` class:

 ```cpp
 //make two different bank accounts